11.6.4 Module Quiz - Switch Security Configuration: Exact Answer & Steps

 7. Save and Verify

-Never assume your changes are live.
+Never assume your changes are live That's the part that actually makes a difference..

 write memory